-THE ZERO COUPON SUBORDINATED CONVERTIBLE NOTES LEVERAGED US CONSIDERABLY
+THE ZERO COUPON SUBORDINATED CONVERTIBLE NOTES LEVERAGE US CONSIDERABLY

-As a result of issuing the Notes in February 1999, we raised approximately \$112.9 million, net of underwriting commissions and expenses of \$3.7 million, by incurring indebtedness of \$345.0 million at maturity.
-As a result of this indebtedness, our principal and interest obligations will increase substantially.
+As a result of issuing the Notes in February 1999, we raised approximately \$112.7 million, net of underwriting commissions and expenses of \$3.8 million by incurring indebtedness of \$345.0 million at maturity.
+As a result of this indebtedness, our principal and interest obligations increased substantially.
 The degree to which we are leveraged could materially adversely affect our ability to obtain future financing and could make us more vulnerable to industry downturns and competitive pressures.
 Our ability to meet our debt obligations will be dependent upon our future performance, which will be subject to financial, business and other factors affecting our operations, many of which are beyond our control.
 The holders of the Notes may require us to purchase the Notes on February 16, 2004, 2009, 2014 at a price equal to the issue price plus accrued original issue discount to the date of purchase.
 We have the option to repay the Notes plus accrued original issue discount in cash, our common stock or a combination thereof.
-The Company has the right to redeem the Notes on or after February 16, 2004.
+At September 30, 1999, the Notes on or after February 16, 2004.